CodePapa360/Convayto/README.md

 ## License

+© Copyright by Alamin.
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](./LICENSE.md) file for details.

-### Summary of the Apache License 2.0

-- **You can** use, modify, and distribute the code, as long as you include the required notices.
-- **You must** include a copy of the license in all copies or substantial portions of the software.
-- **You must** provide a copy of the license and state any changes made when redistributing the code.
-- **You cannot** use the names, trademarks, or other identifiers of the project or its contributors without permission.
-- **No warranty** is provided for the software.

-For a full understanding of the terms, please refer to the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Do not claim as your own.

 ## Author